NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Blazing Wave.md

 Flames flow out of you in a cascade, engulfing everyone in a 30-foot cone.
 Each creature in the area takes 2d6 fire damage with a Reflex check save against your class DC.
-A creature that critically fails its save is knocked [[Conditions/Prone|Prone]].
+A creature that critically fails its save is knocked [[Prone|Prone]].

 * * *